Keys to Developing Zoning and Land Use Rules Fair to Composting

 Planning for Healthy Foods, Healthy Soils

 In programs and policy, the highest and best use of organics should be implemented.
 While code amendments should include food scraps and landscape trimmings on the list of designated recyclables, model programs include policies that prioritize the highest and best use of that material before committing it to a green bin.
-This effort will require investment of time and resources to initiate the culture shift, but it will also be the most rewarding.
+This effort will require investment of time and resources to initiate the culture shift.

-Edible food can, and should be redirected to feed people.
+Edible food can be redirected to feed people.
 Food not suitable for donation should be collected to feed animals, when this option is available.

 Consideration should be given to allow creative enterprise and repurposing.
 Entrepreneurs are transforming wasted food into value-added products, such as San Diego-based Misadventure Vodka, which converts old, inedible baked goods into a hedonistic treat for adults.
 Manures can be redistributed to other farms or composted onsite.
 Community gardens and urban farms should be allowed to collect compost feedstocks (i.e., compost ingredients) and can serve as outlets for the smallest generators, including juice bars and coffee shops.

-Through the planning effort, evaluation of compostable materials tonnages, generator types, “highest and best use” diversion potential, as well as availability of land should be considered when developing a plan for organics management.
-Land availability is not limited to open space, but also a variety of parcels that could be converted to agricultural or composting uses (including vacant lots, yards and warehouses).
+Through the planning effort, evaluation of compostable materials tonnages, generator types, “highest and best use” diversion potential, and availability of land should be considered when developing a plan for organics management.
+Land availability includes open space and a variety of parcels that could be converted to agricultural or composting uses (including vacant lots, yards and warehouses).
 Areas that are primarily urban and densely populated will have programs and land use designations that significantly differ from more rural areas with an intensive agricultural character.
 Urban areas are suited for distributed small to mid-scale sites and in-vessel projects, whereas heavy commercial, industrial and rural areas could accommodate a range of compost scales.

 It's relatively easy to add another green-colored bin designated for source separated organics.
 Municipalities like the idea because it puts requirements on the hauler to implement a program, although generators may not appreciate the increase in hauling rates.
 Centralized collection and processing programs can be expensive and can take the most resources to implement.
 They also require a centralized processing facility with the capacity and financial resources to handle high volumes.
-Not in My Backyard sentiments (NIMBYism), expensive real estate and extensive permitting requirements present siting issues for centralized processing facilities.
-Contaminates in the compost bin is a major concern, as it not only affects the quality of the end product, but can results in higher processing costs passed on to the cities sending material to the facility.
+Not in My Backyard sentiments (NIMBYism), expensive real estate, and extensive permitting requirements present siting issues for centralized processing facilities.
+Contaminants in the compost bin is a major concern, as they affect the quality of the end product, and can result in higher processing costs.

 Franchise agreements have an impact on organics recycling programs due to definitions of solid wastes and materials “owned” by the franchisee, in some cases limiting small-scale collection and decentralized processing options.
 Properly executed franchises provide haulers incentive to invest in infrastructure, yet these agreements can stifle innovative approaches to resource management and limit the potential of start-up companies and entrepreneurship.
 Although not addressed in this toolkit, this dynamic warrants close review and attention to ensure resource handling opportunities are maximized on a multi scale basis.
 Models in the toolkit do include strategic direction and incentives to preserve the highest and best use of the materials, and offer diverse collection and processing options, with a strong focus on ensuring compost products are redirected back to the community, local farms and impoverished soils.